0xPlaygrounds/rig/rig-neo4j/README.md

 <br><br>

 This companion crate implements a Rig vector store based on Neo4j Graph database.
 It uses the [neo4rs](https://github.com/neo4j-labs/neo4rs) crate to interact with Neo4j.
 Note that the neo4rs crate is a work in progress and does not yet support all Neo4j features.
+Further documentation on Neo4j & vector search integration can be found on the [neo4rs docs](https://neo4j.com/docs/cypher-manual/current/indexes/semantic-indexes/vector-indexes/).

 ## Usage